A Travel Agent Guide to Researching & Qualifying Suppliers

 This is a biggie, so we go into more depth on finding suppliers that will be your forever friends later in the article.
 So sit tight (or okay, just click here to fast forward to that section, but you’ll probably miss out on some other informative gems 😉).

 Finding suppliers and building itineraries will take some time, but it’s time well spent.
 As you develop experience and build stronger supplier relationships, this step will probably become quicker for you!
 So have patience with yourself if you don’t have the expertise already—it doesn’t come overnight!

 8 Qualities to Look for in a Travel Suppliers/ Vendor:

 1. You can stand behind them:

 It may sound obvious, but you want to stand behind the suppliers you choose.
 In an ideal world, you will have experienced these suppliers directly via FAMs (familiarization trips) or otherwise.

-Of course you may book some trips that clients ask for that you would NEVER take yourself.
+Of course, you may book some trips that clients ask for that you would NEVER take yourself.
 But maybe they still jive with your unique travel agency niche or mission in other ways.
-Your personal support from a supplier will translate into enthusiasm when you chat with your client about them.
+Your personal interest in a vendor will translate into enthusiasm when you chat with your client about them.

 2. Their BDMs and reservationists provide great service: